sohrab-ab/android-practice-calculator/README.md

 # Java source code
-It is a practice project of android base application.
+It is a practice project of android based application.